guanghuang/jira-mcp/README.md

 - Use network security rules to restrict access to the MCP server
 - Be cautious about which operations you allow LLMs to perform

-## Using with LLMs

-This MCP server provides a standardized API that Large Language Models can use to interact with your Jira instance:

-1. Configure the LLM to connect to the MCP server endpoint
-2. Define the capabilities you want to allow the LLM to use
-3. The LLM can now perform Jira operations through the MCP server

 ## Example Use Cases

+## Example Use Cases

+- **Set a Default Ticket Prefix**
+  Define a default ticket prefix in your rules (e.g., `MyProj-`).
+This allows you to reference tickets in chat by number only (e.g., `1234` instead of `MyProj-1234`).

+- **Configure Personal Jira Account ID**
+  Specify your Jira account ID in the rules to avoid repeated API calls (such as `get_myself_info`) for every operation.

+- **Customize Jira Fields**
+  Set custom fields (e.g., story points, developer, etc.) in your rules to prevent the AI from calling `get_issue_fields` each time.

+- **Automate Issue Management**
-- Automate issue creation and updates based on natural language requests
+  Create and update Jira issues automatically based on natural language requests.

+- **Generate Reports and Summaries**
-- Generate Jira reports and summaries
+  Produce Jira reports and summaries on demand.

-- Help plan sprints and manage epics
+- **Sprint Planning and Epic Management**
+  Assist with sprint planning and epic management tasks.

+- **Conversational Jira Interaction**
-- Allow team members to interact with Jira using conversational language
+  Enable team members to interact with Jira using natural, conversational language.

 ## Troubleshooting